Road Bike vs. Hybrid Bike: Differences Explained by Expert

 Frame Materials

-Aluminum is cheap and relatively lightweight material suitable for entry-level bikes.
+Aluminum is a cheap and relatively lightweight material suitable for entry-level bikes.
 You can find them on beginner road bikes and budget hybrid bikes.

 Carbon is stiffer and lighter but more expensive.
-It can absorb more vibrations contributing to a more comfortable ride.
+It can absorb more vibrations, contributing to a more comfortable ride.
 It’s more common on more expensive road and hybrid bikes.

 Accessories

-Hybrid bikes are compatible with plenty of cycling accessories, ranging from kickstands through panniers to fenders, etc.
+Hybrid bikes are compatible with plenty of cycling accessories, ranging from kickstands through panniers to fenders, etc. Road bikes have limited compatibility because they are designed to be lightweight and aerodynamic.

 For example, gravel bikes are more suitable for adventures.
 You can check out my comparison of gravel vs. road bikes for more info.